HackYourFuture/Assignments/README.md

 ### Overview of the Directory Structure

-The directory structure containing the homework for a specific curriculum module (in Figure 1 below, the **JavaScript** module), looks like this:
+The directory structure containing the assignments for a specific curriculum module (in Figure 1 below, the **JavaScript** module), looks like this:

 ![directory structure](./assets/directory-structure.png)
 <br>Figure 1.
 Directory Structure for the `1-JavaScript` folder.

 > A similar directory structure exists for the **Browser** module (`2-Browsers`) and the **UsingAPIs** module (`3-UsingAPIs`).

-Each `homework` folder contains sub-folders and files that make up the exercises.
+Each `assignments` folder contains sub-folders and files that make up the exercises.
 The exercises consist of starter files that you need to complete.
 Some exercises consist of a single JavaScript (for example, `ex1-giveCompliment.js`).
-Exercises that are browser-based are mostly contained in sub-folders (for example, `ex1-bookList` in the `1-Browsers/homework` folder).
+Exercises that are browser-based are mostly contained in sub-folders (for example, `ex1-bookList` in the `1-Browsers/assignments` folder).

 > You should not change anything in the `test-reports` and `unit-tests` sub-folders.
 The purpose of these folders will be explained later.